Weather emergencies and Closings

 Regardless of the University’s operational status, it is each student's decision, based on a personal assessment of the situation, whether or not to attend an in-person class.
 Students will not be penalized for missing classes because of inclement weather, but they must contact their professors prior to class and make up any work assigned.

-Medical school students assigned to clinical rotations/activities and scheduled for assessments should follow your respective medical school protocols.
-Please refer to your student handbook for more information.
+Medical school students assigned to clinical rotations/activities and scheduled for assessments should follow their respective medical school protocols.
+Please refer to the student handbook for more information.

-All other employees who feel uneasy about driving conditions and choose to leave before the University closes, or to not report to work at all, must notify their supervisor and use accrued vacation time, comp time, administrative leave or floating holidays.
+All other employees who feel uneasy about driving conditions and choose to leave before the University closes, or to not report to work at all, must notify their supervisor–see Human Resources’ guidance on inclement weather procedures.

-Employees will be informed in advance by their supervisor that they are considered an “essential employee.”
+Employees will be informed in advance by their supervisor if they are considered an “essential employee.”

-During remote operations status, all employees designated as “essential employees” by the University and/or state must come to work and remain at work.
+During “Remote Operations” status, all employees designated as essential by the University and/or state must come to work and remain at work.
 All other employees are expected to work remotely.

 As a reminder, Rowan has several campuses and many medical offices across the region.
 Closures can differ from campus to campus and site to site.
 If there is the potential for a change in status (i.e., severe weather expected), employees should be prepared in advance to work remotely.